stanislavNemch/04-react-query/README.md

 ## 🇬🇧 English Version

-# Search for movies by pagination from the TMDB service.
+# Search for movies with pagination from the TMDB service.

 This project is an educational web application for searching movies, built with **React** and **TypeScript**.
 It allows users to search for movies by keyword, view results as a grid of posters, and get detailed information about each movie in a modal window.
+It uses **TanStack Query** for server state management and **React Paginate** for navigating through paged results.

 The application interacts with the public API of [The Movie Database (TMDB)](https://www.themoviedb.org/).